Complete Buyers Guide to Caravan Rangehoods

 The great thing about caravan rangehoods is they do their job just as well as your rangehood at home.
-You get inbuilt lights, easy controls and washable filters so they keep working well during your trip.
+Many caravan/motorhome rangehoods now come with modern conveniences things like twin LED lights, tempered-glass, control panels, and washable filters.
+So ventilation doesn’t come at the expense of lighting or ease of maintenance.

 What Size Rangehood?